morganpizzini/AspNetCore.Docs.it-it/aspnetcore/security/blazor/webassembly/hosted-with-identity-server.md

 }
 ```

-Nel file di impostazioni dell'app dell'ambiente di sviluppo (*appSettings.
-Development.
-JSON*) alla radice del progetto, nella sezione `IdentityServer` viene descritta la chiave usata per firmare i token. <!-- When deploying to production, a key needs to be provisioned and deployed alongside the app, as explained in the [Deploy to production](#deploy-to-production) section. -->
+Nel file di impostazioni dell'app Ambiente di sviluppo *(impostazioni app.
+Development.json*) nella radice `IdentityServer` del progetto, la sezione descrive la chiave utilizzata per firmare i token. <!-- When deploying to production, a key needs to be provisioned and deployed alongside the app, as explained in the [Deploy to production](#deploy-to-production) section. -->

 ```json
 "IdentityServer": {